Deanfost/leaf-trader/README.md

 Leaf Trader is a paper-trader and learning platform wrapped into one.

 ## Development Team
-This is a student project developed by two college students who love creating.
+This is a project developed by two college students who love creating.

 ### Front-end Developer
 Dean Foster - github.com/Deanfost